BasPieren/functional-programming/README.md

 </details>

 <br>
-I went looking for variables that I could use for my project.
-I expected to find properties like: title, writer, genre and publication date of books.
+I started to look for variables that I could use for my project.
+I expected to find properties for each book like a title, writer, genre and publication date of books.
 Quickly I saw that there was a lot of excess data that was not really needed.

 ### Research questions
-After exploring the data I came up with the following research questions:
+After looking through the data I came up with the following research questions:

 1. Were fewer books written after the year 2000?
 2. Has the number of audiobooks grown in the past 10 years?